Please wait for the process to complete.

 Abstract from the paper:

-This study compares the U.S. National Water Model (NWM) reanalysis snow outputs to observed snow water equivalent (SWE) and snow‐covered area fraction (SCAF) at SNOTEL sites across the Western U.S. This was done to evaluate and identify opportunities for improving the modeling of snow in the NWM.
-SWE was obtained from SNOTEL sites, while SCAF was obtained from MODIS observations at a nominal 500 m grid scale.
-Retrospective NWM results were at 1000 m grid scale.
+This study compares the US National Water Model (NWM) reanalysis snow outputs to observed snow water equivalent (SWE) and snow‐covered area fraction (SCAF) at snow telemetry (SNOTEL) sites across the Western United States SWE was obtained from SNOTEL sites, while SCAF was obtained from moderate resolution imaging spectroradiometer (MODIS) observations at a nominal 500 m grid scale.
+Retrospective NWM results were at a 1000 m grid scale.
 We compared results for SNOTEL sites to gridded NWM and MODIS outputs for the grid cells encompassing each SNOTEL site.
-Differences between modeled and observed SWE were attributed to both model errors, as well as errors in inputs, notably precipitation and temperature.
+Differences between modelled and observed SWE were attributed to both model errors, as well as errors in inputs, notably precipitation and temperature.
 The NWM generally under‐predicted SWE, partly due to precipitation input differences.
-There was also a slight general bias for model input temperature to be cooler than observed, counter to the direction expected to lead to under-modeling of SWE.
-There was also under modeling of SWE for a subset of sites where precipitation inputs were good.
+There was also a slight general bias for model input temperature to be cooler than observed, counter to the direction expected to lead to under‐modelling of SWE.
+There was also under‐modelling of SWE for a subset of sites where precipitation inputs were good.
 Furthermore, the NWM generally tends to melt snow early.
-There was considerable variability between modeled and observed SCAF that hampered useful interpretation of these comparisons.
-This is in part due to the model grid SCAF essentially being binary (snow or no snow) while observations from MODIS are much more fractional.
-However, when SCAF was aggregated across all sites and years, modeled SCAF tended to be more than observed using MODIS.
+There was considerable variability between modelled and observed SCAF as well as the binary comparison of snow cover presence that hampered useful interpretation of SCAF comparisons.
+This is in part due to the shortcomings associated with both model SCAF parameterization and MODIS observations, particularly in vegetated regions.
+However, when SCAF was aggregated across all sites and years, modelled SCAF tended to be more than observed using MODIS.
 These differences are regional with generally better SWE and SCAF results in the Central Basin and Range and differences tending to become larger the further away regions are from this region.
 These findings identify areas where predictions from the NWM involving snow may be better or worse, and suggest opportunities for research directed towards model improvements.

 Order to follow the developed scripts:

-1. Notebook to get the indices of National Water Model V2.0 grid cells containing SNOTL sites
+1. Notebook to get the indices of National Water Model grid cells containing SNOTEL sites

-2. Notebook for retrieval of National Water Model V2.0 Retrospective run results at SNOTEL sites
+2. Notebook for retrieval of National Water Model Retrospective run results at SNOTEL sites

 4. Notebook for retrieval of precipitation, air temperature, and snow water equivalent measurements at SNOTEL sites